surma/surma.dev/content/things/langgraph.md

 ### Structured Responses

-Often, the tasks we give to LLMs require the LLM to give us a specific answer.
-In the examplea above we requested an answer and an explanation.
+Often, the tasks we give to LLMs have a specific answer.
+In the example above we requested a mathematical result and an explanation.
 However, by default, we just get a blob of prose and we have to figure out ourselves how we extract the bits of information that we are interested in.
 While _some_ LLMs now have the ability to provide “structured” responses — sometimes also called JSON mode — not all of them do.
 Again, LangChain tries to level things out here for us.
 If the model has support for structured responses, it will utilize this ability.
-If not, it will try and “polyfill”.
+If not, it will try and “polyfill” it.
 It does this by piping the prose answer through the LLM a 2nd time and requesting it to reformat the answer as JSON.
-No matter which path has been taken, since we have defined our expected schema, for example with [zod], it will validate that the answer conforms to this schema before returning it to us.
+No matter which path has been taken, since we have defined our expected schema (in this example using [zod]), it will validate that the answer conforms to the expected schema.

 ```typescript